-Detention during the status determination procedure in closed reception facilities is limited by the law to the shortest period possible.
-However, in practice the SAR kept asylum seekers in closed centres until the decision on their asylum applications became final, which for some of the detained asylum seekers extended to 6-7 months, and nearly 11 months in 1 case.
-The regular review of necessity as per the law is so far applied formally, 254 resulting in detained asylum seekers being released only following the engagement of legal assistance and representation.
-255
+Detention during the status determination procedure in closed reception facilities is limited by the law to the shortest period possible.300 However, in practice the SAR kept asylum seekers in closed centres until the decision on their asylum applications became final, which for some of the detained asylum seekers extended to 6-7 months, and nearly 11 months in 1 case.
+The regular review of necessity as per the law is so far applied formally,301 resulting in detained asylum seekers being released only following the engagement of legal assistance and representation.302

-The average asylum detention duration in 2019 decreased to 109 days compared to 196 days in 2018, but this remains far from the legal standard set in the law according to which detention should last for the "shortest period possible".
+The average asylum detention duration in 2020 decreased to 48 days compared to 109 days in 2019 and 196 days in 2018, but this remains far from the legal standard set in the law according to which detention should last for the "shortest period possible".